magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 {:#step-2}

 Any module can disable or replace another module in Magento.
-Make sure the Magento application has enabled your module before executing the upgrade logic.
+If your extension stores data in the tables of another module, make sure the Magento application has enabled that module before executing the upgrade logic.

 Use the `\Magento\Framework\Module\Manager` class to check the status of your module.